leonleoff/qhana-docker/docs/docker-compose.md

 The addresses of all known plugin runners can be edited in the settings page of the QHAna UI.
 This has to be done only once as the list is stored in the QHAna backend.
 The exposed redis port is for debugging purposes.
+Minio ports are exposed and can be used to inspect data in the minio store.
+Other plugin runners can use the redis broker for their task queue only if they also use the same database and data store.
 All other services are only available in the internal network created by docker-compose (using the service name as hostname).
 They are used internally by the plugin runner.